jennifermulroy/Bitcoin/README.md

 Observations:
 We ran a Monte Carlo simulation to forecast Bitcoin's price trajectory over the next 365 trading days, using Bitcoin's five year average daily returns and five year standard deviation of returns.
 There is a 95% chance that an initial investment of $10,000 in Bitcoin over the next 365 trading days will end within the range of $4,330.64 and $78,209.97.
 This would represent a 1-yr forward return as low as negative 56% and as high as positive 682%.

- We ran a Monte Carlo simulation for a diversified portfolio with Bitcoin and without to compare a five year return trajectory.

 ![Monte_price](Images/Monte_BTC_price.png)